nubenetes/awesome-kubernetes/docs/bigdata.md

 * [datamechanics.co: Apache Spark 3.1 Release: Spark on Kubernetes is now Generally Available](https://www.datamechanics.co/blog-post/apache-spark-3-1-release-spark-on-kubernetes-is-now-ga)
 * [dzone: un and Scale an Apache Spark Application on Kubernetes](https://dzone.com/articles/run-and-scale-an-apache-spark-application-on-kuber) Learn how to set up Apache Spark on IBM Cloud Kubernetes Service by pushing the Spark container images to IBM Cloud Container Registry.
 * [dzone: Quickstart: Apache Spark on Kubernetes](https://dzone.com/articles/quickstart-apache-spark-on-kubernetes) See how to run Apache Spark Operator on Kubernetes.
+* [dzone: Running Apache Spark on Kubernetes](https://dzone.com/articles/running-apache-spark-on-kubernetes) This article covers using Spark on K8s to overcome dependency on cloud providers and running Apache Spark on Kubernetes.